nus-cs2103-AY2425S2/ip/docs/README.md

 * Deadline task label is `D`

 ## Events
-Adds a task with a description, a start and and end time.
+Adds a task with a description, a start and an end time.

 ### Usage
 `event {description} /from {datetime} /to {datetime}`